Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Residual DMD (ResDMD)

 which is the desired contradiction. \end{proof} In the large data limit,~\cref{triv_prop} tells us that ResDMD computes eigenvalues inside the $\epsilon$-pseudospectrum of $\mathcal{K}$ and hence, avoids spectral pollution and returns reasonable eigenvalues.
-Despite this, \cref{alg:mod_EDMD} may not approximate the whole $\epsilon$-pseudospectrum of $\mathcal{K}$ even as $M_1\rightarrow \infty$ and $N_K\rightarrow\infty$ because the eigenvalues of $K_{\mathrm{EDMD}}$ may not approximate the whole spectrum of $\mathcal{K}$.
-For example, consider the shift operator of \cref{example_shift_operator}, which is unitary.
+Despite this, \cref{alg:mod_EDMD} may not approximate the whole $\epsilon$-pseudospectrum of $\mathcal{K}$, even as $M\rightarrow \infty$ and $N_K\rightarrow\infty$.
+This is because the eigenvalues of $K_{\mathrm{EDMD}}$ may not approximate the whole spectrum of $\mathcal{K}$.
+For example, consider the shift operator of~\cref{example_shift_operator}, which is unitary.
 Suppose our dictionary consists of the functions $\psi_j(k)=\delta_{k,q(j)}$, where $q:\mathbb{N}\rightarrow\mathbb{Z}$ is an enumeration of $\mathbb{Z}$.
 Then, in the large data limit, $K_{\mathrm{EDMD}}$ corresponds to a finite section of the shift operator and has spectrum $\{0\}$, whereas $\sigma(\mathcal{K})=\mathbb{T}$.
-Hence the output of \cref{alg:mod_EDMD} is the empty set.
-This problem is known as \textit{spectral inclusion}.
+Hence, for $\epsilon<1$, the output of \cref{alg:mod_EDMD} is the empty set.
+This issue is known as \textit{spectral inclusion}.

-To overcome this issue, we discuss how to compute spectra and $\epsilon$-pseudospectra in \cref{sec:computing_spectra_limits}.
-For example, \cref{alg:res_EDMD} computes practical approximations of $\epsilon$-pseudospectra with rigorous convergence guarantees.
-Assuming \eqref{eq:convergenceMatrices}, the output is guaranteed to be inside the $\epsilon$-pseudospectrum of $\mathcal{K}$. \cref{alg:res_EDMD} also computes observables $g$ with $\mathrm{res}(\lambda,g)< \epsilon$, which are known as $\epsilon$-approximate eigenfunctions.
+To overcome this issue, we discuss how to compute spectra and pseudospectra in~\cref{sec:computing_spectra_limits}.
+For example,~\cref{alg:res_EDMD} computes practical approximations of $\epsilon$-pseudospectra with rigorous convergence guarantees.
+Assuming \eqref{eq:convergenceMatrices}, the output of~\cref{alg:res_EDMD} is guaranteed to be inside the $\epsilon$-pseudospectrum of $\mathcal{K}$. \cref{alg:res_EDMD} also computes observables $g$ with $\mathrm{res}(\lambda,g)\!<\! \epsilon$, which are known as $\epsilon$-approximate eigenfunctions.\footnote{Previous methods to compute $\epsilon$-approximate eigenfunctions for Koopman operators include \cite{mezic2020numerical}, which requires the absence of continuous spectra, \cite{giannakis2021delay}, which uses delay coordinate maps \cite{giannakis2019data,das2019delay} to deal with certain isolated eigenvalues, and \cite{das2021reproducing}, which uses a compactification to jointly approximate $\epsilon$-approximate eigenfunctions of the Koopman operator associated with ergodic systems for multiple time steps.}